methodofaction/techplaya/README.md

 Build
 -------

-`make release` concatenate your JS and CSS and put it into the `release` directory.
+`make release` will concatenate your JS and CSS and put it into the `release` directory.
 It will also modify your `index.html` to point to the minified files.
 You should deploy the files from this directory.

 `make clean` will delete the release directory.